Sherwood H. Hallman: Medal of Honor citation

 Staff Sergeant Hallman's official Medal of Honor citation reads:

-For conspicuous gallantry and intrepidity at risk of his life above and beyond the call of duty.
-On 13 September 1944, in Brittany, France, the 2d Battalion in its attack on the fortified city of Brest was held up by a strongly defended enemy position which had prevented its advance despite repeated attacks extending over a 3-day period.
+For conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty.
+On 13 September 1944, in Brittany, France, the 2d Battalion in its attack on the fortified city of Brest was held up by a strongly defended enemy position which had prevented its advance despite repeated attacks extending over 3-days.
 Finally, Company F advanced to within several hundred yards of the enemy position but was again halted by intense fire.
 Realizing that the position must be neutralized without delay, S/Sgt.
 Hallman ordered his squad to cover his movements with fire while he advanced alone to a point from which he could make the assault.
 Without hesitating, S/Sgt.
 Hallman leaped over a hedgerow into a sunken road, the central point of the German defenses which was known to contain an enemy machinegun position and at least 30 enemy riflemen.
 Firing his carbine and hurling grenades, S/Sgt.
 Hallman, unassisted, killed or wounded 4 of the enemy, then ordered the remainder to surrender.
 Immediately, 12 of the enemy surrendered and the position was shortly secured by the remainder of his company.
 Seeing the surrender of this position, about 75 of the enemy in the vicinity surrendered, yielding a defensive organization which the battalion with heavy supporting fires had been unable to take.
 This single heroic act on the part of S/Sgt.
 Hallman resulted in the immediate advance of the entire battalion for a distance of 2,000 yards to a position from which Fort Keranroux was captured later the same day.
 S/Sgt.
 Hallman's fighting determination and intrepidity in battle exemplify the highest tradition of the U.S. Armed Forces.